£

 Whether you’re living with or after leukaemia, lymphoma, myeloma or any other blood cancer:

-- Anyone can get more active – You don’t have to go running or do high intensity workouts.
+• Anyone can get more active – You don’t have to go running or do high intensity workouts.
+Walking, gardening and DIY all count.

-If getting more active feels overwhelming, here are some ideas to get you started:
+If getting more active feels overwhelming, here are seven ideas to help get you started:

-- Build up your strength – You may need to build up some muscle strength first, so you can start trying other activities.
-Use the videos below to gradually build up strength.
+1. Build up your strength – You may need to build up some muscle strength first, so you can start trying other activities.
+Use the videos in the next section further down this page to gradually build up strength.

-- Use free exercise videos for people with blood cancer – See below for exercise classes with a cancer exercise specialist and people living with blood cancer.
+2. Use free exercise videos for people with blood cancer – Watch the videos in the section further down this page, which have been created with a cancer exercise specialist and people living with blood cancer.

-- Use an activity planner to think ahead and record your achievements – setting goals and feeling proud will help you continue.
-Order an activity planner from our online shop.
+8. Use an activity planner to think ahead and record your achievements – setting goals and feeling proud will help you continue.

 Exercise videos for people living with or after blood cancer